 Most standardized treatments for ADHD are solely based on symptom management, which would be like the example described above of the button on the alarm.
 Central nervous system stimulants are often prescribed to mitigate inattentiveness and hyperactivity related to ADHD.
-The area of the brain responsible for focus, isn’t firing appropriately, or isn’t integrating with other regions
+The area of the brain responsible for focus isn’t firing appropriately or isn’t integrating with other regions

 Our approach to ADHD is comprehensive, and multimodal.
 We start with a comprehensive history and neurological examination including primitive reflex testing, and specialty diagnostic testing that looks at eye tracking, balance, coordination and heart rate variability.
 We often run specialty testing like Organic Acids Test (OAT) and Leaky Gut or Food Sensitivity testing.
 All this helps us determine the areas of the brain and body that may be involved in any particular case.
 Once we identify the areas that aren’t working or integrating properly, we apply neurological therapies that are specific to regions of the brain involved in our findings, and promote repetitive stimulation to help create neuroplasticity in those networks of neurons.
 By doing this stimulation it helps these different networks in the brain integrate more efficiently.
 Whatever is found on labs is addressed, most commonly overgrowth of bad bacteria, and poor utilization of vitamins and minerals or lack thereof.

 According to the International Dyslexia Association, 13-14% of the students suffer from some sort of condition that will qualify them for special education services.
 Of these students, 6-7% will be diagnosed with a learning disability.
-There are also a large percentage of students who will struggle with reading, writing and mathematics yet will not qualify for the help that they need.
+There is also a large percentage of students who will struggle with reading, writing and mathematics yet will not qualify for the help that they need.

 A common pattern of poor brain integration we see clinically with children who suffer from dyslexia is a decrease in connectivity and integration within the left hemisphere.

 The left hemisphere is where the speech and language centers integrate, as well as logical and math/arithmetic integrate neurologically.
-Plenty of students are able to get the help they need from speech language pathologists and reading specialists, both of which we work closely with, but some may not receive their desired results.
+Plenty of students are able to get the help they need from speech-language pathologists and reading specialists, both of which we work closely with, but some may not receive their desired results.
 When these specialists are performing their duties and the children should be progressing at a faster rate, we know there are fundamental brain development issues that are contributing to the learning disability.
 When this is the case we know it is not necessarily a “learning” problem, but a “brain integration” problem.
 From our exam, we are able to devise a therapeutic plan that aims to reintegrate the child’s foundational neurology.
-This consists of remediation of primitive reflexes, left brain sensory-motor stimulation and dietary/lifestyle changes.
+This consists of remediation of primitive reflexes, left-brain sensory-motor stimulation, and dietary/lifestyle changes.

-By optimizing normal adaptive physiology, many children and educators see changes on their academic achievement tests and report cards.
+By optimizing normal adaptive physiology, many children and educators see changes in their academic achievement tests and report cards.
 Once the brain is functioning at a higher level, we also recommend that care is continued with another practitioner such as a speech pathologist, occupational therapist, or reading therapist to optimize function since the therapies will now be more appropriate.